 2. Settle your debts

-Any unsettled debts in the past will give banks a lousy impression at how you handle your finances.
+Any unsettled debts in the past will give banks a lousy impression of how you handle your finances.
 Through personal documents like bank and salary statements, credit card providers can check if you can cover your debts or your liabilities are too big to be paid through your monthly earnings.
 Existing loans and other forms of borrowing are culprits of credit card approval.

 Credit card providers can seem “paasa”, but you might not have realized that you may have other borrowings in the past which you need to pay off.
 It would be more beneficial if you start with a clean slate before submitting your credit card application.